 The first symptoms experienced during this initial 12-48 hour period will be the earliest and most common physical symptoms.
 The flu-like symptoms will often begin here, starting with headache and nausea in most cases.

-The acute stage often begins within 48 hours and is the stage during which the physical withdrawal symptoms will peak in severity, often approximately 3-5 days in.
+The acute stage often begins within 48 hours and is when the physical withdrawal symptoms peak in severity, often approximately 3-5 days in.
 This is also the stage when the psychological withdrawal symptoms begin to present.
 The acute stage can last for 2-3 weeks in some cases.

 This is the period when the most intense cravings to use codeine will occur, and it is often what causes a relapse for those attempting recovery alone or with limited support.
 Completing a codeine withdrawal and detox program in a safe environment with medical supervision can also help prevent other complications.

-During this stage, the physical symptoms will continue until the peak, when they will begin to rapidly fade.
-The disruption to the individual’s sleep cycle, as well as the changes to the breathing, heart rate, and blood pressure, should have lessened greatly by the end of this stage.
+During this stage, the physical symptoms will continue until the peak, when they begin to fade rapidly.
+The disruption to the individual’s sleep cycle and changes to the breathing, heart rate, and blood pressure should have lessened greatly by the end of this stage.

 By about one month from the last dose, the majority of the physical symptoms should have faded away or at least greatly diminished.
-There will be some lingering psychological symptoms for quite some time, particularly for heavy or long-term users, who may experience symptoms like sporadic cravings or bouts of depression months or even years into recovery.
+However, there will be some lingering psychological symptoms for some time, particularly for heavy or long-term users, who may experience symptoms like sporadic cravings or bouts of depression months or even years into recovery.

 How To Recover Safely From a Codeine Withdrawal

-If you or someone you love may be living with an addiction to codeine, they may need some significant help getting through the detox process.
-By speaking privately with an experienced addiction professional you can begin to get help today.
+If you or someone you love may be living with an addiction to codeine, they may need significant help getting through the detox process.
+Contact us for more information on how to get on the path to recovery.
+We are here to help.